Cross-Modal Attention Calibration for LVLM Hallucination Mitigation: Methodology

-Our key insight is to selectively suppress the value vectors corresponding to high values in attention logits and exacerbate the hallucination from the inter-modality interaction, thus subsequently alleviating it with contrastive decoding.
-Concretely, from attention logits $\mathbf{A}^l \in \mathbb R^{(n+m)\times (n+m)}$, we isolate the cross-modal segment, which is denoted as $\mathbf{A}^{l}_{\textrm{cross}} = \mathbf{A}^{l}[m_b+n: m+n, m_b:m_b+n]$. $\mathbf{A}^{l}_{\textrm{cross}}$ specifically represents the attention weights between image tokens and subsequent text tokens, capturing the inter-modality correlations within the self-attention layer.
+Existing contrastive decoding methods primarily address the hallucinations caused by over-reliance on the uni-modal priors(e.g., over-reliance on either text or vision) through input distortions, while neglecting \textit{hallucinations arising from spurious inter-modality correlations}.
+To bridge this gap, we propose Inter-Modality Decoding (IMD), which corrects cross-modal correlations through targeted distortion of cross-modal attention patterns.
+Our key insight is to selectively suppress the value vectors corresponding to high values in attention logits and exacerbate the hallucination from the unreliable inter-modality interaction, thus subsequently alleviating it with contrastive decoding.

+Specifically, we firstly isolate the cross-modal segment from the attention logs $\mathbf{A}^l \in \mathbb R^{(n+m)\times (n+m)}$, which is denoted as $\mathbf{A}^{l}_{\textrm{cross}} = \mathbf{A}^{l}[m_b+n: m+n, m_b:m_b+n]$.
+Generally, $\mathbf{A}^{l}_{\textrm{cross}}$ represents the attention weights between the subsequent text tokens and image tokens, capturing the inter-modality correlations within the self-attention layer.
 Based on such cross-modal attention weight, we aim to estimate the distribution that favors the hallucination, which afterward is used to mitigate the hallucination from spurious inter-modality correlations.
-To accomplish this, CMVED first generates a mask that selectively identifies the prominent attention weights based on their magnitude,
+To accomplish this, IMD first generates a mask that selectively identifies the prominent attention weights based on their magnitude,